sajal2692/ReactND_UdaciCards/README.md

   2. ```yarn start```
   3. When the app server has started, press `i` to start the iOS simulator (assuming Xcode, etc has been set up)

-Note: Sometimes `yarn install` fails to install all the packages.
-Simply do `npm install` in that case, an then follow the remaining steps.
+_Note: Sometimes `yarn install` fails to install all the packages.
+Simply do `npm install` in that case, an then follow the remaining steps._

+Versions Tested: iOS